Experience observability 2.0 with Honeycomb. Get your free account.

 Many businesses rely on cloud infrastructure to power their software solutions.
-The cloud today makes it easier than ever to create services and components, increasingly the complexity of software.
+The cloud today makes it easier than ever to create services and components, increasing the complexity of software.
 With more and often smaller processes, cloud-native architectures have driven the need for better insights into our software—a way to look into how these processes fit together.
 To accomplish this insight, we use an approach that goes beyond traditional monitoring and provides deep insights into system behavior.
 This approach is cloud observability.

 What is cloud observability?